peters-catt/p_shachou/README.md

-"Hacking Tyrell Wellick?
-You’d think it’d be a challenge.
-Turns out, they haven’t patched their servers since Shellshock.
-People like him—they walk around like they’re untouchable.
-But strip away the suits and bravado, and they’re just fragile strings of code, begging to be exploited."
+"We’re all living in each other’s paranoia.
+They call me paranoid, but what if I’m right?"
-— Mr. Robot
+— Elliot Alderson, Mr. Robot

+"Say my name."
+— Walter White, Breaking Bad

 💻 开源革命
-Linux 不是一款软件，它是一种哲学，一种对自由与创造的追求。
+Linux isn’t just an operating system; it’s a mindset—a rebellion against closed walls, a commitment to freedom and innovation.
+As Elliot would say, "Power belongs to the people who take it."

 💣 渗透测试
-不仅是技术，更是一场智力的博弈，掌控攻防之间的艺术。
+Penetration testing isn’t merely about breaking systems—it’s the ultimate chess match.
+A dance between art and intellect.
+Like Walter White, "I’m not in danger; I am the danger."

 🧑‍🔬 化学工程
-不只是我的专业，更是我解构与重塑世界的方式。
+To me, chemical engineering is hacking the physical world—deconstructing reality and rebuilding it on my terms.
+"Chemistry is the study of transformation," said Walter White.
+And that’s exactly what I do: transform complexity into simplicity, chaos into order.

+"People think chaos is random, but it’s not.
+It’s a pattern waiting to be decrypted."
+— Elliot Alderson, Mr. Robot

-Whether I’m modeling a chemical process or reverse-engineering a network vulnerability, I approach every challenge like decrypting an enigmatic cipher.
-To me, every problem is a locked vault, and every solution is the master key.
+🔐 Whether modeling a chemical process or reverse-engineering a network vulnerability, I see every challenge as an enigma.
+Problems are locked vaults; solutions are the master keys.
+"There’s a flaw in every system.
+You just have to find it."

 🤖 Python for elegance.
 C++ for dominance.
-My toolkit is a hybrid arsenal, built for precision and power.
+My arsenal is a symphony of precision and power, designed to crack open the impossible.
+"When you see a good move, look for a better one." — Elliot Alderson, Mr. Robot

 📐 数学
-从微积分到统计学，数学是现实世界的底层语言。如果编程是输入，数学就是背后的算法。没有它，我们只是在死循环中徒劳。

-Not every system is hacked.
-Some are doomed from their first line of code.
+From calculus to statistics, mathematics is the universal language.
+If programming is the syntax, math is the algorithm underneath.
+Without it, we’re just "running scripts in a dead loop."

+"The world is one big hack.
+The code?
+The equations.
+The exploit?
+Human greed."
+— Elliot Alderson, Mr. Robot

 🛠 技能与工具

-Linux: Debian, Arch, Ubuntu—掌握这些发行版，就如同掌握呼吸般自然。
-Kali Linux: 想守护系统，得先学会如何攻破它。
+Linux: Debian, Arch, Ubuntu—mastering these distros feels as natural as breathing.
+"It’s not the tool; it’s how you use it."
+Kali Linux: To defend a system, you must first learn how to tear it apart.
+Windows Integration: Bridging Linux and Windows into seamless harmony—a symphony of cooperation born from chaos.
-Windows Integration: 在 Linux 和 Windows 之间搭建桥梁，让它们演奏出无缝协作的交响乐。 Each keystroke is a revolution.
-Each command, a step closer to mastery.
+"Every keystroke is a revolution.
+Every command, a step toward mastery."
+— Elliot Alderson, Mr. Robot

+"I am the one who knocks."
+— Walter White, Breaking Bad